-EuSpRIG is the premier spreadsheet risk management conference that brings you the most up-to-date research, experience, tools and technologies available in the industry today.
+EuSpRIG (www.eusprig.org) is the premier spreadsheet risk management conference that brings you the most up-to-date research, experience, tools and technologies available in industry today.

-Directors, Managers and Professionals in all disciplines will benefit from the world’s only independent, authoritative & comprehensive conference on the current state of the art in spreadsheet risk management.
+Directors, Managers, Professionals and Academics in all disciplines will benefit from the world’s only independent, authoritative & comprehensive conference on the current state of the art in spreadsheet risk management.
 This well established international event is the forum for researchers, practitioners and educators to present and discuss the most recent innovations, trends, experiences and concerns in this critical aspect of end-user computing.
-EuSpRIG features an enviable range of peer reviewed evidence based scientific papers and presentations.
+EuSpRIG features an enviable range of peer-reviewed papers and presentations.
 There are plenty of opportunities to network with colleagues facing the same challenges and to meet practitioners and academics researching this rich subject area.

-EuSpRIG invites submissions on all aspects of the management, development and use of spreadsheets but especially concerning:
+EuSpRIG invites submissions from both researchers and experienced Excel professionals on all aspects of the management, development and use of spreadsheets including (but not limited to):

-- development, testing and quality assurance of key & critical spreadsheet assets;
+- success stories regarding the development, testing and quality assurance of key & critical spreadsheet assets

 - corporate governance, best practice, risk management & regulatory compliance;